By Michael Lanza

 and backpacking the Continental Divide Trail through Glacier.

-Evolution Basin, John Muir Trail, Kings Canyon National Park, CA
+Evolution Lake, John Muir Trail, Kings Canyon National Park, CA

-We walked up to the shore of Evolution Lake after dark, laid out our sleeping pads and bags on granite slabs under the stars, and quickly nodded off.
-So we didn’t catch a glimpse of our surroundings until first light the next morning—which actually made it more magical, I think, because we got to watch daylight slowly reveal this magnificent alpine valley to us.
+The first time I walked up to the shore of Evolution Lake, on my thru-hike of the John Muir Trail, I couldn’t see the lake.
+Arriving there after dark, we laid out our sleeping pads and bags on granite slabs under the stars and quickly nodded off.
+Catching our first glimpse of our environs at first light the next morning actually made it more magical, because we got to watch daylight slowly reveal this magnificent alpine valley to us.

-See my story “Thru-Hiking the John Muir Trail in 7 Days: Amazing Experience, or Certifiably Insane?” and all stories about thru-hiking the JMT at this blog.
+See my stories “Thru-Hiking the John Muir Trail in 7 Days: Amazing Experience, or Certifiably Insane?”
+“High Sierra Ramble: 130 Miles On—and Off—the John Muir Trail,” and “10 Great John Muir Trail Section Hikes,” and all stories about thru-hiking the JMT at The Big Outside.

 Want to hike the Teton Crest Trail, John Muir Trail, or another trip?